University of Technology Sydney: Buildings and architecture

 Additionally in the Moore Park precinct, the Rugby Australia Building contains specialist facilities for UTS students, staff and researchers working across sport and exercise science, physiotherapy and sport media.
 Designed by architects Populous, the building is also the headquarters of Rugby Australia and home to Australia's national rugby teams.
 The external fixed aluminium shading controls solar penetration, while internal spaces include the purpose-built laboratories of the Human Performance Research Centre.

 A number of UTS campus buildings have received a certified Green Star rating from the Green Building Council of Australia.
 The Vicki Sara Building has been awarded a 6 Star Green Star Design and As-Built Rating, while the Faculty of Engineering and IT and Dr Chau Chak Wing Buildings has been awarded 5 stars.

+Library and galleries

 UTS Library

 UTS provides library services through the UTS Library and Reading Room in Building 2 (UTS Central), as well as a range of online services on the UTS Library website.

 UTS Art Collection

 The UTS Gallery and Art Collection contains over 850 works, with a focus on contemporary Australian and Indigenous art.
 The artworks from the collection are on display throughout the UTS campus, including in every building.
 The university has been expanding its collection of digital and new media works.
 UTS Central is home to a 12-metre wide digital screen, which showcases large-scale digital artworks by leading Australian artists.